Regulatory Compliance Automation

 1. No secrets in committed files (use detect-secrets or gitleaks)2.
 No TODO/FIXME comments in files under src/security/3.
 All TypeScript files must have 'use strict' or strict mode enabled4.
 Database migration files must include a rollback step5.
 API route files must import from the auth middleware module

 For each rule that fails, print a clear message explaining the violationand how to fix it.
-Also create a COMPLIANCE.md that documents each hookand the regulatory requirement it addresses."claude "Set up pre-commit hooks for compliance enforcement:
+Also create a COMPLIANCE.md that documents each hookand the regulatory requirement it addresses."This is the portable, language-agnostic layer (the pre-commit framework) that every contributor gets regardless of which editor they use.

 Section titled “Automated Audit Trail Generation”Auditors need evidence that controls were enforced over time, not just at the moment of the audit.
 An automated audit trail captures enforcement data continuously.